manuGil/online-core/docs/source/databases.rst

 Task 2.3
     In QGIS, go to Project > Snapping Options and enable Snapping mode.
 Enter a tolerance of 20px for every layer of lines that you may have.
 Refer to ‘Topological editing’

-    *For this task,you may want to watch this video tutorial.*
+    *For this task, you may want to watch this video tutorial.*

     .. raw:: html